wormoworm/jmri-roster/README.md

 Shows detailed information about a single locomotive.
 The `id` parameter is the ID of the locomotive, and corresponds to the `id` column found in the roster table .

 ## Ok this sounds great.
 How do I install this?
 Setup using Docker is simple.
-Basically all you need to mount your `jmri/data` directory into the container and tell it was port to use for API and web UI access.
+Basically all you need to do is to mount your `jmri/data` directory into the container and tell it which port to use for API and web UI access.
 ### Docker run
 ```
 docker run -d -p 80:8080 -v /path/to/jmri/data:/var/www/jmri-data tomhomewood/roster:latest